 It also says drivers should prepare to stop as they are entering an intersection and tap their brakes while approaching a light to warn other drivers of a possible stop.
 AAA also recommends waiting a second after a light change to green before proceeding and checking to make sure crossing traffic has stopped.

 The old adage applies here: Watch out for the other guy.

 The mission of Theodoros & Rooth is to provide protection and justice to those who have been injured by a negligent party.
-If you have been injured and need help, call us today.
+If you have been injured in a car accident or hurt in a trucking accident and need help, call us today.
 There is never a charge for the initial consultation.